nathan-hook/programming-reminders/README.md

-Things to keep track of when programming.
+Things to keep track of as a professional application developer and consultant...

 Curated list of falsehoods programmers believe in. https://github.com/kdeldycke/awesome-falsehood